-Garden City Estate Planning Lawyer serving clients throughout Long Island personally and professionally.
+Estate Planning Attorney on Long Island, NY serving clients throughout Nassau and Suffolk Counties personally and professionally.

 WHAT ARE TRUSTS AND HOW CAN THEY HELP YOU?

 While nobody wants to think about death or disability, establishing an estate plan is one of the most important steps you can take to protect yourself and your family.
-Proper estate planning with an experienced Long Island estate planning lawyer not only puts you in charge of your finances, it can also spare your family from the delay and frustration associated with managing your affairs when you pass away or become incapacitated.
+Proper estate planning with an experienced Long Island estate planning attorney not only puts you in charge of your finances, it can also spare your family from the delay and frustration associated with managing your affairs when you pass away or become incapacitated.

 Trusts are an estate planning tool that can help protect your assets and minimize tax consequences.
 Typically, trusts are used as a method of conveying property.
 There are two main types of trusts: revocable trusts and irrevocable trusts.
 A revocable trusts is one where trust’s grantor retains control of the trust and can terminate or change the trust.
-An irrevocable trust is one where the grantor sets up the terms of the trust and thereafter has no further right to terminate or change the trust.
+An irrevocable trusts is one where the grantor sets up the terms of the trust and thereafter has no further right to terminate or change the trust.

 Trusts Provide For Incapacity